pik-gane/vodle/CONTRIBUTING.md

 - The [NewsService](./src/app/news.service.ts) handles news items.
 - The [SettingsService](./src/app/settings.service.ts) manages a user's settings.
 - Finally, the [DataService](./src/app/data.service.ts) handles the bottom-level data management (see [Architecture](./doc/development/ARCHITECTURE.md)).

+When coding, please try to stick to the style you see in the existing code.
+There are only a very few [conventions](./doc/development/CONVENTIONS.md).

 <!--